chhoden1/twitter_ios_starter/README.md

-# Project 3 - Tweet
+# Twitter Part I - Tweet

 **Tweet** is a basic twitter app to read your tweets.